- Durada

 Participatory Research and Community Engagement

-- The project will train community health workers and teachers to deliver culturally and linguistically adapted screening programmes.
+- The project will train community health workers and community teachers to deliver culturally and linguistically adapted screening programmes.
 These programmes will offer decentralised screening and vaccination opportunities, supported by expedited referral pathways to ensure participants are linked to care and retained in the health system.

 - HEP-HOP will assess the impact of these programmes on vaccination uptake and the prevention of viral hepatitis-related liver cancer.